 Painting the Inside of a Chicken Coop

 Painting the inside of a chicken coop with Real Milk Paint conveys numerous advantages.
+By painting the interior wood surfaces of a coop before adding chickens, you are helping to protect it from pesky chicken parasites.
 Because of the lime content in the milk paint, it helps repel parasites and absorb carbon dioxide through a process known as the “lime cycle”.
 Since enclosed outdoor spaces may retain heat in the summer, lighter interior paints help cool things down and keep your birds comfortable as they roost and lay fresh eggs, and since chickens tend to peck at the color red, paints in that hue aren’t a good choice for your henhouse.
 Keep in mind also that matte finishes hold up better than gloss or semi-gloss options due to the constant scratching that interior chicken coop painted surfaces endure.
-Should your chickens ingest any of the milk paint, it’s all natural formula means you can rest at ease that it won’t be harmful to your feathered friends.
+Should your chickens ingest any of the milk paint, it’s non-toxic, all natural formula means you can rest at ease that it won’t be harmful to your feathered friends.

 Before you begin painting, be sure to gather the supplies you need and wipe down the surfaces you’re painting with a quality cleaner that doesn’t leave residue behind such as Tri-Sodium Phosphate.
 Next, mix your Real Milk Paint at a 1:1 ratio with water, allowing the foam to subside before you start, and if you want improved protection against mold and mildew, consider adding our Outdoor Additive to the mix.
 When you’re ready to paint, use a small brush to work the paint into all cracks and crevices plus areas where wood pieces join together, then coat larger surfaces afterward for full coverage.
 Let the first coat dry, typically between 30-60 minutes, then add a second coat.
 Once the second coat inside the coop dries, you’re ready to add shavings and diatomaceous earth and let your chickens in to roost.